 NOTE: The vehicle must be in PARK to recall memory positions.
-If a recall is attempted when the vehicle is not in PARK, a message will be displayed in the EVIC.
+If a recall is attempted when the vehicle is not in PARK, a message will be displayed in the instrument cluster display.

-To recall the memory settings for driver one, push MEMORY button 1 on the driver's door or the UNLOCK button on the RKE Key Fob linked to memory position 1.
+To recall the memory settings for driver one, push memory button (1) on the driver's door or the unlock button on the key fob linked to memory position 1.

-To recall the memory setting for driver two, push MEMORY button 2 on the driver's door or the UNLOCK button on the RKE Key Fob linked to Memory Position 2.
+To recall the memory setting for driver two, push memory button (2) on the driver's door or the unlock button on the key fob linked to memory position 2.

-A recall can be cancelled by pushing any of the MEMORY buttons on the driver's door during a recall (S, 1, or 2).
-When a recall is cancelled, the driver's seat, and the pedals (if equipped) stop moving.
+A recall can be cancelled by pushing any of the memory buttons on the driver's door during a recall (S, 1, or 2).
+When a recall is cancelled, the driver's seat stops moving.
 A delay of one second will occur before another recall can be selected.